 Every now and then people ask me, “Rye only has a ban and no fee.
 Why?
 Shouldn’t you go back and try for the fee?”

 I agree that the plastic bag ban/paper bag fee combo is the most effective legislation.
 But at the time I was pushing for change, no other community in Westchester County had tried or even knew what a plastic bag ban was.
-There were only a handful of these laws on the East Coast – in fact, not that many across the country.
+There were only a handful of these laws on the East Coast—and not that many across the country.

 Should I now push to amend and update the Rye law?
 In the eight years since Rye’s law has passed, there has been a heightened awareness in Rye about the need to rethink and reuse.
 The community takes pride in its role as a model of sustainability.
-A cultural transformation has and continues to take place and the need to slap on more plastic bag legislation – in Rye – isn’t of paramount importance.
+A cultural transformation has taken and continues to take place, and the need to slap on more plastic bag legislation—in Rye—isn’t of paramount importance.